 Tap your professional resources:

-If you were laid off, Darrisaw recommends asking your previous HR team if they can provide resources, such as a few sessions with a career coach, to help you navigate the job search process.
+If you are unemployed because you were laid off, Darrisaw recommends asking your previous HR team if they can provide resources, such as a few sessions with a career coach, to help you navigate the job search process.
 Also, ask your manager, direct reports, and close colleagues if they’ll write you a short LinkedIn recommendation and serve as a reference.

 “If you are between jobs for another reason, find someone who has been in the same place before,” says Darrisaw.
 “It will help to know that what you are going through is totally par for the course and to hear from others who have been there.”